Q&A

 A: You may have noticed different recipes recommend covering your bread dough in different ways for proving but ultimately it comes down to two things – the temperature of your kitchen and the humidity in the air.

-Also, another thing to keep in mind is to coat the dough lightly in butter or oil for the first proving or brush your buns or loaves with a little egg wash or milk and this will also help the dough from drying out during proving no matter which technique you use and how humid the day is.
+Also, another thing to keep in mind is to coat the dough lightly in butter or oil for the first proving, or brush your buns or loaves once shaped with a little egg wash or milk and this will also help the dough from drying out during proving no matter which technique you use and how humid the day is.

 Watch the video of Anneka's answer to this Q&A below: